Filter

 -

-Determines the frequency points that are in the passband centred around the carrier frequency using this formula.
+Determines the frequency points located in the bandwidth centered around the carrier frequency using this formula.

 -